 Several comment contributors have requested additional analysis of the growth-inducing impacts of the Jepson Parkway Project or concluded without specific reference to any Draft EIR/EIS section, that the Jepson Parkway Project would be growth inducing with commensurately large cumulative impacts.
-Section 3.2.3, Growth, of the Draft EIR/EIS presents a qualitative analysis of the growth inducing effects of the Jepson Parkway Project.
+Section 3.2, Growth, of the Draft EIR/EIS presents a qualitative analysis of the growth inducing effects of the Jepson Parkway Project.
 Based on the project's consistency with local land use plans, programs and policies, none of the project alternatives would induce unplanned growth.
-Local plans and policies emphasize the need for the Jepson Parkway Project to support planned growth.
+Local plans and policies, such as those described in Section 3.2, Growth, of the Final EIS, emphasize the need for the Jepson Parkway Project to support planned growth.

-As presented in Section 1.2, Project Purpose, of the Draft EIR/EIS, the Jepson Parkway project has a three-fold purpose that focuses on expanding local roadway facilities to serve local travel between neighborhoods, schools and local employment.
+As presented in Section 1.2, Project Purpose, of the Draft EIR/EIS, the Jepson Parkway project has a three-fold purpose that focuses on expanding local roadway facilities to serve local travel between neighborhoods, schools, and local employment.
 The project also would improve safety by allowing local trips to be made on local roadways, avoiding the need for local travel to use I-80 and thus somewhat relieving peak-hour congestion on I-80 between the Leisure Town Road interchange and State Route (SR) 12.
-The local travel serving nature of the project reduces its potential to substantially reduce travel times for interregional home/work trips, which could affect residential relocation decisions and induce unplanned growth.
+The local travel serving nature of the project reduces its potential to substantially reduce travel times for interregional home/work trips, which also reduces its potential to affect residential relocation decisions and induce unplanned growth.

 The focus on expanding existing roadways rather than creating new roadways further limits the growth inducing potential of the Jepson Parkway Project.
-With the exception of the Walters Road extension, which would pass through a presently undeveloped area (that is already designated for development as office commercial, sports center, and limited industrial/service commercial and general industrial uses by the City of Fairfield [Peabody-Walters Master Plan, 1994]), the project would not introduce a new transportation facility nor provide new access, both of which actions would have greater potential to induce unplanned growth.
+With the exception of the Walters Road extension, which would pass through a presently undeveloped area (that is already designated for development as office commercial, sports center, and limited industrial/service commercial and general industrial uses by the Fairfield [Peabody-Walters Master Plan, 1994]), the project would not introduce a new transportation facility nor provide new access, both of which actions would have greater potential to induce unplanned growth.